OrleansContrib/OrleansShardedStorage/README.md

 # What is it?

-This project is about splitting data between storage accounts to get past the [Request Limitations per account](https://learn.microsoft.com/en-us/azure/storage/common/scalability-targets-standard-account), which can easily be hit in high throughput applications.
+Azure Storage has [Request Limitations per storage account](https://learn.microsoft.com/en-us/azure/storage/common/scalability-targets-standard-account), which can easily be hit in high throughput applications.

+This code will '[shard](https://learn.microsoft.com/en-us/azure/architecture/patterns/sharding)' Orleans grains over multiple storage accounts to avoid bottlenecks.
+This is useful if you're running/updating many thousands of the same type of grain at once.

 It can handle Table Storage and Blob Storage.